• Skip to primary navigation

 Before we get to the recipe below, here are a few notes about the ingredients:

 Cream: I used only 1/3 cup of light cream (single cream for my UK readers).
-I find that the low fat content works just fine in term of texture.
+I find that the low-fat content works just fine in terms of texture.
 But feel free to use full-fat cream if you prefer a richer soup.

 Butter: I used butter for a more rounded flavor, but olive oil works too.

-Salt & pepper: make sure you adjust the seasoning to your taste and serve the soup with plenty of freshly ground black pepper.
+Salt & pepper: Adjust the seasoning to your taste and serve the soup with plenty of freshly ground black pepper.

 Close-up of a white bowl full of silky artichoke soup with crusty croutons and parsley.